 The first day focused on grasping the very basics of photography and light through lectures while the attendees were given the chance to model themselves and experiment with professional studio equipment.
 Second day revolved around composition and perspective with a focus on architectural photography.
-In addition to that, the app developed from the project team was presented and tested by in the workroom.
+In addition to that, the Zappar app was presented and tested by in the workroom as the hosting space of the AR elements developed by the project team.
 Before the end of the day, the participants attended a guided tour of the city centre to get inspired and more importantly, to apply their gained knowledge.

 For the final day, the whole team visited the Museum of Contemporary History of Slovenia and was given an exclusive tour of the photography archive (Phototeque) and the current exhibition.
 The final day along with the training activity came to an end with the presentation of the photo challenge from each representing group and the confirmation of the next meeting scheduled for mid-March in Portugal.

 Official project site: www.cheritage.eu

 Twitter account: @cheritage